Holy Trinity Cathedral of Tbilisi: Historic events

-In early January 2024, the discovery of an icon featuring Saint Matrona of Moscow, a Russian Orthodox saint, blessing Stalin sparked uproar when it was recently found.
+In early January 2024, the discovery of an icon featuring Saint Matrona of Moscow, a Russian Orthodox saint, blessing Stalin sparked uproar.
 The presence of Stalin on an icon has been described as unusual by theologians.
-The icon featuring Stalin has been donated by members of the conservative Alliance of Patriots party.
+The icon featuring Stalin has been donated by members of the conservative Alliance of Patriots of Georgia.
 On 10 January, the icon featuring Stalin was defaced with blue paint, in an incident that drew press attention, and subsequent protests.